About insect bites and insect stings

 Put a cold pack on the area to reduce swelling.

-Relief from itching caused by flea bites
+Relief from an itch caused by flea bites

 - Use calamine lotion, menthol moisturisers, or gels and sprays with aluminium sulphate.